-Every asthmatic is different and trigger are based upon environment and genetics.
+Every asthmatic has different and triggers.
 Although there are too many to list, these are the more common triggers:

-Childhood asthma can lead to a life-threatening situation if it is not monitored carefully.
-There are some symptoms that parents should watch for so that they can be prepared in an emergency situation.
+Childhood asthma is an illness that requires daily monitoring.
+It can lead to a life-threatening situation if it is not monitored carefully.

 The important thing to prevent episodes is to avoid triggers that can bring upon attacks.

-There are many other kinds of medications that your doctor may prescribe to keep your child symptom-free.
-Make sure that your child takes these medications as prescribed.
-They work on a daily basis to prevent future attacks.
+If an attack should happen, there are many medications that your doctor may prescribe to keep your child symptom-free.
+Make sure that your child takes thesm as prescribed.
+They also work on a daily basis to prevent future attacks.

-In severe cases, child will struggle to breathe and call for help.
 It is very easy for asthma to start with cough and advance to a more severe condition.
-This is why treatments should begin as soon as symptoms appear.

 If an attack gets too bad, you may not have the medication at home to treat it quickly.
 Do not hesitate because breathing is a critical situation and requires immediate care.